 The top answer was the ability to identify emerging threats and understand their impact, getting a nod from 33% of respondents.

 This speaks to proactively staying up to date not only on cyber threats but also the impact of changing weather patterns that might create more powerful and damaging storms.
-It’s also about prioritizing those threats — some might not have a significant impact on your business, while others might be devastating.
+It’s also about prioritising those threats — some might not have a significant impact on your business, while others might be devastating.
 The ability to not only keep up with threats and risks, but to efficiently handle them can keep your business running despite disasters that might sideline your competitors.

 Which is why it’s not surprising that 31% said preparedness is essential to resilience, the second most popular answer.
 Again, it’s about being proactive.
 Identifying and understanding threats is one thing, but the will to prepare for them is what will separate your business from those that falter and sometimes fail.